Old Mornings Dawn: Critical reception

 The album received positive reviews from music critics.
 Writing for Pitchfork, Kim Kelly gave a positive assessment of the album.
 She wrote that "There’s a sweeping cinematic feel to the proceedings" and that "the diverse and beautifully orchestrated songwriting on this album speaks for itself.
 Old Mornings Dawn is a more than worthy addition to their canon, and a wholly satisfying treat for fans who’ve been waiting nearly a decade for the next adventure."
-Exclaim's Tyler Munro likewise gave a positive assessment of the album, describing it as "their grandest accomplishment yet."
+Exclaims Tyler Munro likewise gave a positive assessment of the album, describing it as "their grandest accomplishment yet."
 He praised the band's use of keyboards and synthesized instruments as well as the album's production, writing that the album "matches grandiosity with poise, groove and the occasional emotional gut-punch."
 Ultimate Guitar were more critical of the album.
 In particular, they criticised the production in a number of areas, including the guitar and drum tones, as well as the lack of prominence given to the bass in the album's mix, and the use of programmed drums.
 They also criticised the album as "tedious", writing that "The songs written are like large jigsaws, but all the pieces are the same colour with slightly different shades and all the pieces are perfect squares."
 LA Weekly named it the 10th best metal album of 2013, writing that "The duo's Tolkien-inspired musings take dark, musical journeys to Middle Earth."